The surprising answer? Yes.

 You might be able to save significantly on interest payments, and also boost your credit score (which could help you save money in the future by helping you to get loans and credit cards with better terms).

-Or, you could funnel that monthly $100 saved into a high-yield savings account or cash management account, and start building a downpayment on a home (if you’d prefer to own vs. rent) or an emergency fund, or working towards another savings goal.
+Or, you could funnel that monthly $100 saved into a checking and savings account with SoFi, and start building a downpayment on a home (if you’d prefer to own vs. rent) or an emergency fund, or working towards another savings goal.

 If you were to invest an extra $100 into your 401k or other retirement fund each month, it could yield a significant income stream decades from now.
 (If you’re already contributing to these accounts, be aware of the annual limits.)